Keita Inoue

 Keita Inoue (井上 慶太, Inoue Keita) is a Japanese professional shogi player, ranked 9-dan.
-He is currently serving as an executive director of the Japan Shogi Association.
+He is a former executive director of the Japan Shogi Association.

-Early life
+Early life and apprenticeship

 Keita Inoue was born on January 17, 1964, in Ashiya, Hyōgo.
 In October 1979, he entered the Japan Shogi Association's apprentice school at the rank of 6-kyū under the sponsorship of shogi professional Masakazu Wakamatsu.
 He was promoted to 1-dan in 1981, and obtained full professional status and the rank of 4-dan in February 1983.